 This area is rather huge but there is a lot to explore as well and the 2 best National Trust properties are fairly close together (45-min drive apart) on the banks of Strangford Lough and the Ards Peninsula.
 Then Rowallane Gardens would be roughly 30-minutes out from both.
 But I would definitely recommend giving a day or so to all these properties.

-Otherwise, County Down is a rather scenic region to explore, starting with us here in Bangor and following what is known as the Mourne Coastal Route following the Ards Peninsula.
+Otherwise, County Down is a rather scenic region to explore, starting with us here in Bangor in North Down and following what is known as the Mourne Coastal Route following the Ards Peninsula.
 Mount Stewart would then be the main National Trust Property along with our recommended stops at Greyabbey for rustic charm and its ancient Abbey, and maybe the fishing village of Portavogie for some Portavogie Prawns.
 The Strangford Ferry crossing from Portaferry then brings you to Castle Ward.

 We are near to Downpatrick here, which is the entry town to Castle Ward along the opposite side of the Ards Peninsula.
 Although Downpatrick is better known as being the burial place of Saint Patrick and for its annual Saint Patrick’s Day Parade.
 It would also be the main town before reaching the foothills of the Mourne Mountains and Newcastle where the National Trust have Murlough Nature Reserve.
 Two of our favourite outdoorsy attractions here include Tollymore Forest Park and the walk from Silent Valley to Ben Crom Reservoir.